mozdevz/opensource/README.md

 ## <a name="R"> </a>R

 * [reaque](https://github.com/horaciocome1/reaque) - Repository for the Reaque android app.
-Reaque is an entire platform backed by [Firebase](https://firebase.google.com) that allows users to see and share experiences from Mozambique.
-Where you can find places, lyrics, poems and pictures from artists, non artists, and enthusiasts.
+Reaque is a mobile tool where you can share and find stories from Mozambique.
+From thoughts and culture, through history and gastronomy, to tourism and even fashion, if it is something about Mozambique, you should share or find it in Reaque.
  **By [@horaciocome1](https://github.com/horaciocome1)**

 ## <a name="S"> </a>S